cloudflare/gokeyless/README.md

 ## Running

-### Command-line Arguments

-This is the keyserver for Keyless SSL.
-It consists of a single binary file `gokeyless` that has the following command-line options:

-- `--port` (optional) The TCP port on which to listen for connections.
-These connections must be TLSv1.2.
-Defaults to 2407.
-- `--ca-file` Path to a PEM-encoded file containing the CA certificate(s) used to sign client certificates presented on connection.
-- `--cert`, `--key` Path to PEM-encoded files containing the certificate and private key that are used when a connection is made to the server.
-These must be signed by an authority that the client side recognizes.
-- `--private-key-dir` Path to a directory containing private keys which the keyserver provides decoding service against.
-The key files must end with ".key" and be PEM-encoded.
-There should be no trailing / on the path.
-- `--loglevel` (optional) Level of logging as [defined here](https://godoc.org/github.com/cloudflare/cfssl/log#pkg-constants).
-Defaults to `LevelInfo`.
-- `--pid-file` (optional) Path to a file into which the PID of the keyserver.
-This file is only written if the key server starts successfully.
+The the keyserver for Keyless SSL consists of a single binary file, `gokeyless`.
+When you run the binary, it will first check for a `gokeyless.yaml` file in the current working directory, falling back to the system wide file located at `/etc/keyless/gokeyless.yaml` (the default configuration file will be placed there if you install via one of the `.deb` or `.rpm` packages).

+You should add your Cloudflare account details to the configuration file, and optionally customize the location of the private key directory.
+Most users should not need to modify the remaining defaults.

+Each option can optionally be overriden via environment variables or command-line arguments.
+Run `gokeyless -h` to see the full list of available options.

 ## License